ThibTrip/thib/2020/lightning_talks/README.md

 # Creating slides from the notebook

 We assume you already have Jupyter Lab or Jupyter Notebook installed.
-If that is not the case I recommand installing it with by [installing Anaconda](https://docs.anaconda.com/anaconda/install/).
+If that is not the case I recommand installing it by [installing Anaconda](https://docs.anaconda.com/anaconda/install/).

 ```
 pip install -r requirements.txt